bootstrap-vue/bootstrap-vue/docs/components/carousel/README.md

 ### Interval
-Carousel defults to an interval of `5000`ms (5 seconds).
-To pause the caurousel from auto sliding, set the `interval` prop to `0`.
+Carousel defaults to an interval of `5000`ms (5 seconds).
+To pause the carousel from auto sliding, set the `interval` prop to `0`.
 To restart a paused carousel, set the `interval` back to the number of ms.